Naval aviation: Mine countermeasures

 Aircraft may be used to conduct naval mine clearance, the aircraft tows a sled through the water but is itself at a significant distance from the water, hopefully putting itself out of harm's way.
 Aircraft include the MH-53E and AW101.

 Anti-surface warfare

 Aircraft operated by navies are also used in the anti-surface warfare (ASUW or ASuW) role, to attack enemy ships and other, surface combatants.
 This is generally conducted using air-launched anti-ship missiles.

 Amphibious warfare

 Naval aviation is also used as part of amphibious warfare.
 Aircraft based on naval ships provide support to marines and other forces performing amphibious landings.
 Ship-based aircraft may also be used to support amphibious forces as they move inland.

 Maritime patrol

 Naval aircraft are used for various maritime patrol missions, such as reconnaissance, search and rescue, and maritime law enforcement.

 Vertical replenishment

-Vertical replenishment, or VERTREP is a method of supplying naval vessels at sea, by helicopter.
+Vertical replenishment (VERTREP) is a method of supplying naval vessels at sea, by helicopter.
 This means moving cargo and supplies from supply ships to the flight decks of other naval vessels using naval helicopters.